Excel not responding, hangs, freezes or stops working

 If you are running Windows 8, click Run in the Apps menu.

 If you are running Windows 7, click Start.

-If the issue is resolved, on the file menu, click Options then Add-ins.
+If the issue is resolved, click File > Options > Add-ins.

 Select COM Add-ins and click Go.

-Clear all the check boxes (Disable the Add-ins.) in the list and click OK.
+Clear all the check boxes in the list and click OK.